deepa1922/Hotel-Reservation-Analysis/README.md

 # Hotel-Reservation-Analysis
 ## Overview
-This project analyzes a hotel reservation dataset using SQL queries to extract insights and recommendations.
+This project is part of my Mentorness internship ,where  I analyzes a hotel reservation dataset using SQL queries to extract insights and recommendations.
 The goal is to understand guest preferences, booking trends, and operational factors to optimize hotel performance.

 #📌 Key Steps
 - **Data Exploration:** Utilize SQL queries to explore dataset structure, size, and date ranges.